anon5r/SkyTools/app/server/README.md

 1. The workflow checks out the code.
 2. It sets up Node.js with the specified version.
-3. It installs the dependencies using Yarn, focusing only on the server workspace to minimize the deployment size.
+3. It installs the dependencies using pnpm, focusing only on the server workspace to minimize the deployment size.
 4. It builds the server using the `workers:build` script, which uses esbuild to bundle and minify the server code.
 5. It deploys the server to Cloudflare Workers using the `workers:deploy` script, which uses Wrangler to deploy the server.